7 Things You Can Do When You Hate Your Job but Can't Quit

 If you don't treat them professionally, the tension between the two of you will continue to rise.
 As tension rises, your misery quotient increases.
 The deterioration in that working relationship will make your time on the job more miserable.
 In the end, it's better to be courteous and respectful even when you don't feel like it.
 Not only is it the right thing to do, but it will also make your job easier.

 A big part of that is putting more energy and effort into the positive aspects of the job.
-The more positivity you can bring to the situation, both in how you think and in the actions you take, the less prominent the negative aspects of the job become.
+The more positive thoughts you have about your job, the less prominent your negative thoughts about the job become.

 What do you do to make a bad job better?
 Email me at anita (@) simplelife365.com and let me know.